MelvinMo/AI_Course_Archive/README.md

 # AI_Course_Archive
-This repository contains my undergrad artificial intelligence course activities, primarily theoretical or programming assignments.
+This repository contains my undergrad artificial intelligence course activities, primarily theoretical and programming assignments.

 ## Assignment 1
 It is on topics: #CSP, #TSP, #GeneticAlgorithm, #Nqueens, and #GraphColoring.